 - That part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the highway, measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway.

 - Any portion of a roadway at an intersection or elsewhere distinctly indicated for pedestrian crossing by lines or other markings on the surface.

 In order to determine the location of the unmarked crosswalk, you should picture the sidewalk or shoulder extending across the roadway until it meets the other side of the road.
 The unmarked crosswalk is measured from curb to curb.
 If there are no curbs, it is measured from the edge of the road.

 Whether there is a marked or unmarked crosswalk, drivers should be mindful of the pedestrian right-of-way in Florida.
-Drivers who do not stop for pedestrians crossing the road may cause a pedestrian accident, which could result in serious injuries.
+Drivers who do not stop for pedestrians crossing the road may cause a motor vehicle versus pedestrian accident, which rarely ends well for the person on foot.

 Have You Been Injured In A Pedestrian Accident?